 Online Nursing Programs in Delaware

-There are four institutions that offer online nursing degrees in Delaware, including University of Delaware and University of Phoenix.
+There are five institutions that offer online nursing degrees in Delaware, including University of Delaware and University of Phoenix.
 The University of Delaware offers an online RN to BSN, an online RN to MSN and a traditional MSN.
 Delaware is also one of the compact states, which means that nurses who received their license in Delaware may use it to work in any of the other compact states.
 Students who wish to renew their nursing license in Delaware must have completed the required continuing education (CE) and have worked as a nurse for at least 1,000 hours in the past five years or 400 hours in the past two years.

 Comprehensive List of Online Nursing Schools in Delaware